 Recently a technology company released a digital watch.
 The core of the produce section watch is the same, their designs, style, and even the way they’re made varies.
 Did you know another company that invented technology also was involved in the watch business back in the 1980s?
 Amongst the upper echelon of Ghostbusters merchandise, originally meant for children, also stylish enough for adults is The Real Watch, watches based on the Ghostbusters and… Read More

 As I previously wrote about (Ecto-Containment Blog Post) I wasn’t a fan of Extreme Ghostbusters.
 Which even in recent years around the only season of the animated series seemed strange (in my neighborhood or yours) that I wouldn’t be a fan of something Ghostbusters.
 It couldn’t mean I wouldn’t have an interest in its toy line eventually.
 Trendmasters, a company who once shelled out the big bucks for Godzilla ponied up to bring us new Ghostbusters toys….
 Read More

 Note: Originally appeared at my personal site, iRich Since writing about that mysterious ’80s popular characters mail order catalog, ghosthead Lanny D remembered where we could order that catalog from, NOW comics The Real Ghostbusters title.
 That would make sense as I (or possibly with help) had to order that catalog from somewhere.
-Fortunately too, I scanned every issue from my NOW comics (Ghostbusters Firehouse) The Real Ghostbusters collection for digital preservation to share with other… Read More
+Fortunately too, I scanned every issue from my NOW comics (Ecto-Containment Print Is Dead Page) The Real Ghostbusters collection for digital preservation to… Read More

 I bought this Kenner Ghost Trap in 2011.
 It had never been open until February 10, 2012.
 Which is around when I created a photo album using former Ecto-Containment software.
 When I switched software and hosting companies the album didn’t make the move.
 I had always intended to share the pictures again.
 Two years later I have again.